Built-in Tools

 LoadArtifactsTool

-Access and process uploaded files.
+Access and process uploaded files, enabling document analysis and file-based workflows.

 Import:

-import { LlmAgent, LoadArtifactsTool } from "@iqai/adk";Setup:
+import { LoadArtifactsTool } from "@iqai/adk";Setup:

 const agent = new LlmAgent({